facebook/docusaurus/website/docs/lifecycle-apis.md

 You may use them to return your webpack configures conditionally.

-For example, this plugin below modify the webpack config to transpile `.foo` file with babel.
+For example, this plugin below modify the webpack config to transpile `.foo` file.

 ```js {5-12}
 // docusaurus-plugin/src/index.js